The Home tab contains the following controls:

 Configuration set.
 Switch from one Workspace Environment Management site (configuration set) to another.

 Create.
 Open the Create configuration set window.
+Allows you to configure multiple Workspace Environment Management sites (configuration sets).

 Name.
 Site (configuration set) name as it will appear in the configuration set list in the Ribbon.